Lithium876/EnterpriseComputingLabs/README.md

 * Week 2 - Started a Student Registration Project in Visual Studio C#
 * Week 3 - Using tables and Creating classes in C#
 * Week 4 - Sessions and Redirecting in C#
-* week 5 - Adding Style (CSS), Capture data from combo box list, calling functions C#
+* Week 5 - Adding Style (CSS), Capture data from combo box list, calling functions C#